cperves/moodle-block-my_external_backup_restore_courses/README.md

 this block must be installed in each moodle course clients and course servers involved

 ## Features
-  * enable a user to program course restoration where courses comes from external moodles
+  * enable a user to program course restoration, where courses comes from external moodles
+  * depending of his role capabilities he can restore courses with user datas
   * possibility to find the original category based on unique category identifier threw plugin settings on database relation (user must hace moodle/course:create in the category context)
   * restore cours in a default category (user must hace moodle/course:create in that context)
   * a scheduled task will launch remote backups and restorations of these courses
-  * Log and messaging include to notify of succes or failure
+  * Log and messaging include to notify of success or failure
   * possibilily to restrict to only one restoration by course
+  * admin tool to see list of backup/restore tasks
+  * admin tool to restore a course for a user

 ## Security warning
 * This plugin use a capability block/my_external_backup_restore_courses:can_retrieve_courses that enable webservice account to donload backup files of other users